Public Health

 More than 97% of MU students receive some form of financial aid, with the University offering more than $24 million annually to students for scholarships.
 If a student is active military, family of active military, or a veteran, they may also qualify for MU’s military education benefits.

-Interested in Methodist University’s Public Health minor?
+Interested in Methodist University’s Public Health major?

 If you have questions, reach out to Dr. Paul Knudson using the contact info at the bottom of the page.
 If you’re ready to apply today, visit the link below!